aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/09-advanced-js-APIs.md

 - **`status`**: The HTTP status code of the response (e.g., 200 for a successful request).
 - **`headers`**: An object representing the headers of the response.
+- `bodyUsed`: whether or not the response body was already read.
+If this is `true`, then attempting to clone the response with `response.clone()` will throw an error.
 - **`text()`**: A method to read the response body as text.
 - **`json()`**: A method to parse the response body as JSON.
 - **`blob()`**: A method to get the response body as a Blob.